 While I like to believe there is a sense of reality in my images, the truth is, reality, or realism, is not my guiding principle when capturing or processing an image.
 Every image is uniquely different.
 Even if taken just moments apart.
 In the field there is a gut feeling that determines what I capture and how I decide to capture it.
 Later, when processing it in Photoshop it seems to be more of a mood or ambiance I try to get across.

 With this being said, the final image may be much different than the original capture.
 Not in subject per-se, but in quality of color, contrast, and light.
 This can at times extend enough to make the initial subject unrecognizable.
 These are personal creative decisions I make with each and every image that ends up on my website.
 By then they have, in some form, spoken to me and I have replied.

 Print The Image

 Presently I produce all prints up to 13×19 inches in my own studio.
 They are produced using a Canon Pro-1 printer on a few various types of papers.
-Those typically are Canson Photographique, and Palo Duro Smooth Rag.
-Both are considered fine art papers.
+Those typically are Canson Photographique, Palo Duro Smooth Rag, and Breathing Color River Stone Satin Rag.
+All are considered fine art papers with museum grade archival properties.
 When combined with the archival ink of the Canon Pro printer the archival ratings reach approximately 90+ years.
 On occasion I will use other papers as well that are considered photo papers as opposed to fine art paper.
 Photo papers print beautifully but do not have the archival rating that fine art papers possess.
 Typically photo papers combined with archival inks may have a 20+ year archival rating.

 As you have noticed most of the print sizes offered are well over the 13×19 inch size.
 The primary destination for the photographs I create are as wall art.
 With this being the case the majority are produced in sizes ranging from 20×30 inches to 40×60 inches.
 Panoramic format images have been produced to over 100 inches.